-Our most recent meeting was on Tuesday evening 27 October, when we had a presentation on Luton Borough Council's consultation on its draft Local Transport Plan which closes on 15th November 2020.
+Our meeting on Tuesday evening 27 October had a presentation on Luton Borough Council's consultation on its draft Local Transport Plan which closed on 15 November 2020.

 Previous virtual meetings were on Saturday morning 26 September, Tuesday evening 25 August, and Saturday mornings 25 July, 27 June, 30 May, and 25 April 2020, all online.
 Topics have ranged over new timetables, ticketing issues, engineering works, thoughts about aspirations for the post-GTR era, reactions to the prospect of Great Northern Metro (ie Moorgate) services being devolved by the DfT to TfL, ticketing, and fares - all the usual topics!

 The particular topic for our 28 March meeting was the draft Rail Strategy for Hertfordshire, the County Council consultation which closed on Monday 30 March.
 Our shared aspirations for a post-GTR era, whatever form a successor operational contract, or contracts, might be in the wake of the forthcoming publication of the Williams Rail Review, were also referenced.

 It was therefore NOT held as usual at St. Paul's Church, corner of Hatfield Road/Blandford Road, St. Albans, AL1 4JP.
 10.45 for 11.00 start, to 13.00.
 Contact Division Convener Neil Middleton, below.
 All rail user groups and community rail partnerships welcome.